geminiplanetimager/gpi_pipeline/documentation/developers/gpitv_devel.rst

 Image Storage
 ========================
-All image data is stored in the top level structure images, with pointers to various data values.
+All image data is stored in the top level structure ``images``, with pointers to various data values.
 These are:

 ``images.main_image``
         The image currently being displayed in its native units (unscaled)